4x4 Off Roading ›› Glossary of Automotive Terms

 ZEV is a three letter acronym which stands for zero emission vehicle.
 It is recognized as the most restrictive emissions standard in the motor industry.

-We hope you found the sport utility vehicle and four by four cars glossary of terminology and keyword definitions useful.
-We welcome all constructive feedback and please contact us if we missed any important car terminologies.
+We hope you found this alphabetical glossary of automotive terms and car definitions useful.
+We welcome all constructive feedback.
+Please contact us if we missed anything to add in this car terminology dictionary.